Loading NuWatt Energy...

 United Illuminating handles RRES enrollment and meter configuration.
 Takes 4-8 weeks after passing inspection.
 Process is identical to Eversource under PURA rules.

-New Haven’s high renter population makes community solar especially relevant.
+New Haven’s high renter population (~65%) and Yale-area density make community solar especially relevant.
 No rooftop installation required.

 No installation needed — subscribe to a local solar project and receive credits on your UI bill